Quick Almond Biscuits – Carb Count Free

 Here are a few suggestions you could try:

-Orange, Lemon or Lime – the pairing of the sweet almond and tangy zest gives these cookies a refreshing twist.
+Add a Zesty Hit – Add some Orange, Lemon or Lime Zest to the biscuit dough – the pairing of the sweet almond and tangy zest gives these cookies a refreshing twist.

-Spices – Try adding a tsp or 2 of mixed spice or cinnamon for a warmer earthier sweet flavour to your biscuits
+Add some warmth – Try adding a tsp or 2 of mixed spice, pumpkin spice or cinnamon for a warmer earthier sweet flavour to your biscuits

 Chocolate – Adding cocoa powder and chocolate chunks to your basic almond biscuit recipe is a great way to create a rich, indulgent treat.